Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The ECMWF (whos outputs, being owned by a private company, are copyrighted and as such I can't post here) shows pretty much the same thing, a higher-latitude eastern trough developing in the country's midsection and moving northeast.
 So, nothing of note to really talk about on the models at this point.

-Based on the current outlook, this probability table charts the chance of the Plains weather expedition starting on a particular date:
+Based on the current outlook, this probability table charts the chance of the Plains storm photography expedition starting on a particular date: